 Apply for interdisciplinary research projects with 2 student-assistants

-This is a call for new proposals to start in October 2019.
+Accepted proposals will start in October 2020.
 The program aims to bring together scientists from different disciplines; therefore the projects must combine methods and themes from two different disciplines affiliated with the NI.
 For each awarded project, the program funds two student research assistants (0,2 FTE) for a period of ten months.
-The intended outcome of the projects should be papers and/or research proposals.
-In addition, at the end of the project (July 2020) we will publish proceedings of this year’s projects.
+The expected outcome of the projects is a published paper and/or research proposals.
+In addition, at the end of the project (July 2021) we will publish all project proceedings on this website.

 - Proposals should combine two disciplines that are part of the Network Institute;